ausgeknipst-batterie

 The malfunction can manifest in three ways:

-- The camera does not turn on at all (rare case)
+1. The camera does not turn on at all (rare)

-- Some functions of the camera are impaired (relatively rare), e.g., the camera fires but the film advance does not)
+2. Some camera functions are impaired (relatively rare), e.g., the camera fires but the film advance does not work)

 Problem: Incorrect results in light metering